Everyone who is homeless or at risk of homelessness will receive a warm welcome at Shiloh.

 We offer a safe place where they will be accepted and supported throughout their time with us.
 We work alongside every ‘guest’ of Shiloh, to help them to plan for and realise a better future.
 Our services include:

-Our Support Centre re-opens from Mon 12th Oct for one to one advice & small group activities.
+Our centre is open for one to one advice & small group activities.
 Our revised range of services is now appointment-only and is of course, subject to changing govt guidance.
 Click here to view our services and new opening times.
 If you or someone you know needs our help, please contact us to make an appointment.

 Advice & Support